In-depth analysis of music structure as a text network: Distinguishing Different Musical Periods

-If CC is calculated by scanning all time points from the first to the last scale, we can obtain a sequence with periodic characteristics, as in Fig. 3(a, b).
-Based on the sequence, we can analyze the representation of words displayed in a 1D EEN direction.
-Figure 3(c) shows that the Baroque period, which emphasized musical formalism, has a uniform development in performance.
-The Romantic period adopted a strategy of destroying or escaping musical form.
-Ambient sound has a distribution similar to the Baroque period, but with more fluctuations and different CC intervals.
-In Fig. 3(d), we compare the 1D EEN of Morse code, noise (white and pink), and 38 piano songs with a length of less than two minutes.
-Morse code, which has clear tenor and vehicle, is distinct from music, which contains elements of noise that are abstract and hard to be assigned any meaning.
+Here we will answer question (3).
+After CC is calculated by scanning from the first to last notes, the resulting sequence is found to be periodic in Fig. 4(a, b).
+Based on the sequence, we can analyze the representation of words.
+Figure 4(c) shows that the Baroque period, which emphasized musical formalism, has a uniform development in performance.
+In contrast, the Romantic period adopted a strategy of destroying or escaping the previous musical form.
+Ambient sound is shown to share a similar distribution to the Baroque period, but with more fluctuations and different CC intervals.
+In Fig. 4(d), we found that the distribution of CC for music resembled that of white and pink noises, in contrast to the of Morse code.
+This is reasonable because music often contains elements that are abstract and hard to be assigned any meaning, whileas the tenor and vehicle of Morse code are always precise.

+Having shown the trend of CC, let's now analyze their histogram in Fig. 5.
+The normal distribution is obtained for the ambient sound as well as all musical periods, except the Romantic one which exhibits multiple peaks which reflect more diversity in its selection of words.